wp-plugins/users-ultra/readme.txt

 <strong>Front-end Publisher</strong><br>
 Allows your users to add <strong>new posts within a category </strong>by using a "nice" publisher in the users backend.
 The post will keep as "pending" until the admin has approved it.

+<strong>Twitter Login & Authentication with OAuth.</strong><br>
+Users Ultra lets your users sign in and sign up by using their Twitter accounts with just one click.
+Integrating Twitter Login will increase your sign in/sign up conversion.
+Also, you will be able to share user activities, drive traffic to your site from social network sites, and increase user engagement on your site.

+Besides, Users Ultra allows you to post an automated message right after the subscription.

 <strong>Paypal Membership System:</strong><br>
 The plugin can be used to manage large communities of either free or paid subscribers.
 You can create as many packages as you wish with some limitations such as: how many photos, galleries to each package.
 The Users Ultra Membership module allows you to accept either one-time payments or recurring payment through Paypal.